Struggling with sin. 7:14-25

 v16.
 Sinful rebellion, acted out in defiance of "the good thing", of itself affirms that God's law is good, beautiful.

 v17.
-Constant rebellion, in the face of God's good law, shows that our problem is not one of the human will, but rather of a deadly condition affecting humanity, namely, slavery to the sinful nature.
+Constant rebellion, in the face of God's good law, shows that our problem is not one of the human will, but rather of a deadly condition affecting humanity, namely, slavery to our sinful nature.

 v18.
 This sinful condition leaves a person powerless when it comes to doing good.
 Our perilous condition is easily recognized, because although we approve God's good law, along with the value in keeping it, we are fully aware that we can't keep it.